RA Flexible Software Package Documentation Release v6.5.1

 Initial Offset Adjustment

-The CTSU2 peripheral was designed with a built-in offset current circuit in consideration of the amount of change in current due to touch.
+The CTSU peripheral was designed with a built-in offset current circuit in consideration of the amount of change in current due to touch.
 The offset current circuit cancels enough of the parasitic capacitance for it to fit within the sensor CCO dynamic range.

 ModeCTSU1 target valueCTSU2 target value

-Self-capacitance using active shield-6144 (20%)
+Self-capacitance using active shield-4608 (15%)

 When the measurement time is changed, the target value is adjusted by the ratio with the base time.

-Example of target value in combination of CTSUSNUM and CTSUSDPA.
+Example of target value in combination of CTSUSNUM and CTSUSDPA

 Target valueCTSUSNUMCTSUSDPAMeasurement time